marovira/dotfiles/README.md

 ### Python

-In order to make vim play nice with virtual environments, there's going to be some more setup involved depending on the OS.
+In order to make nvim play nice with virtual environments, there's going to be some more setup involved depending on the OS.
 For Windows, run:

 ```sh